 Practice Experiences

-DNP Practice Hours
+• DNP Practice Hours

-Impacting the Future of Nursing Practice
+Impacting The Future Of Nursing Practice

 Nursing as a practice profession requires both practice experts and nurse scientists to expand the scientific basis for patient care.
 Doctoral education in nursing is designed to prepare nurses for the highest level of leadership in practice and scientific inquiry.